francineella/LabAssign8_CompositeDesignPattern/README.md

 A student's budget is the negative value of their tuition fee.

 ## Tasks:
-***Design a UML class diagram***: Create a UML class diagram that illustrates the classes, interfaces, and relationships involved in the system.\
+***Design a UML class diagram***: Create a UML class diagram that illustrates the classes, interfaces, and relationships involved in the system.
-Implement the system in Java: Write Java code that implements the design, adhering to the Composite Design Pattern.\
+***Implement the system in Java***: Write Java code that implements the design, adhering to the Composite Design Pattern.

-***Create a client program***: Write a client program that demonstrates the functionality of the system by:\
+***Create a client program***: Write a client program that demonstrates the functionality of the system by:
-- Creating instances of Colleges, departments, teachers, and students.\
+- Creating instances of Colleges, departments, teachers, and students.
-- Organizing these instances into a hierarchical structure.\
+- Organizing these instances into a hierarchical structure.
-- Displaying the details of a College.\
+- Displaying the details of a College.
-- Calculating and displaying the total number of students in a College.\
+- Calculating and displaying the total number of students in a College.
 - Calculating and displaying the total budget of a College.